petr-tik/emacs-config/TIL.md

     'o' - View the buffer in another window.
     'C-o' - View the buffer in another windon, DON'T select the new window.

+## Proced

+A built-in major mode to examine running processes and send signals to them.

+  * 's S' - interactive sort
+  * 's c' - sort by CPU utilisation
+  * 'T' for tree mode.
+Not as pretty as pstree, but does the job
+  * 'h' for help